KDE/ktexttemplate/README.md

 Installation
 ------------

-To build Grantlee, you need at least Qt5.3 (with development packages) and CMake 3.1.
+To build KTextTemplate, you need at least Qt6.0 (with development packages) and CMake 3.16.
 Out-of-source builds are recommended:

     mkdir build